 An NFC West clash kicks off the NFC playoffs, these two split the regular season, a 23-16 win for the Rams in LA, and 20-9 for the Seahawks in Seattle.

 They know each other well and I'm expecting a fairly low scoring game.
 The QB position is up in the air for the Rams with Goff and John Wolford fighting for the spot, I think it will be Goff starting as he's been practising, but the news is deliberately mixed by Sean McVay who is 5-3 against Pete Carroll in his career.
 I actually think mixing it up with Wolford makes sense as he can at least move on the ground.

-Kupp returns after missing last week with Covid, he and Woods are a good partnership and Higbee and Everett will get a lot of targets at TE whoever is at QB.
+Kupp returns after missing last week, he and Woods are a good partnership and Higbee and Everett will get a lot of targets at TE whoever is at QB.
 Cam Akers will lead the run game after returning from injury last week while Malcolm Brown might get some carries near the endzone and has a habit of scoring twice if he gets one.

 The Seahawks have had a season of two halves, the first half all passing, second half all defense and running.
 Russell Wilson has a good playoff record and does well at home vs. the Rams in general.
 Jalen Ramsey will likely cover DK Metcalf for most of the game, he's allowing 21 yards per game in coverage, and the games vs. the Metcalf this year he allowed just 1 reception for 11 yards from 4 targets.
 Tyler Lockett is hit or miss and David Moore can find the endzone.

 Chris Carson will get the bulk of carries on the ground and they'll be hoping Carlos Hyde goes, if not Alex Collins and Rashaad Penny will get a few carries, Collins available at 16/1 still if you fancy a long shot.